ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Proposed Approach

-Other loss functions can be designed based on the angular representation of features and weight-vectors.
+{\bf Other Intra and Inter Losses.} Other loss functions can be designed based on the angular representation of features and centers.
 For examples, we can design a loss to enforce intra-class compactness and inter-class discrepancy on the hypersphere.
-As shown in Figure \ref{fig:arcfaceexplaination}, we compare with three other losses in this paper.

-{\bf Intra-Loss} is designed to improve the intra-class compactness by decreasing the angle/arc between the sample and the ground truth centre.
+Intra-Loss is designed to improve the intra-class compactness by decreasing the angle/arc between the sample and the ground truth center.

-{\bf Inter-Loss} targets at enhancing inter-class discrepancy by increasing the angle/arc between different centres.
+Inter-Loss targets at enhancing inter-class discrepancy by increasing the angle/arc between different centers.

-The Inter-Loss here is a special case of the Minimum Hyper-spherical Energy (MHE) method \cite{liu2018learning}.
-In \cite{liu2018learning}, both hidden layers and output layers are regularised by MHE.
-In the MHE paper, a special case of loss function was also proposed by combining the SphereFace loss with MHE loss on the last layer of the network.
+To enhance inter-class separability, RegularFace \cite{zhao2019regularface} explicitly distances identities by penalizing the angle between an identity and its nearest neighbor, while Minimum Hyper-spherical Energy (MHE) \cite{liu2018learning} encourages the angular diversity of neuron weights inspired by the Thomson problem.
+Recently, fixed classifier methods \cite{hardt2016identity,hoffer2018fix,pernici2019maximally} exhibit little or no reduction in classification performance while allowing a noticeable reduction in computational complexity, trainable parameters and communication cost.
+In these methods, inter-class separability is not learned but inherited from a pre-defined high-dimensional geometry \cite{pernici2019maximally}.

-{\bf Triplet-loss} aims at enlarging the angle/arc margin between triplet samples.
-In FaceNet \cite{schroff2015facenet}, Euclidean margin is applied on the normalised features.
+Triplet-loss aims at enlarging the angle/arc margin between triplet samples.
+In FaceNet \cite{schroff2015facenet}, Euclidean margin is applied on the normalized features.
 Here, we employ the triplet-loss by the angular representation of our features as $\arccos({x_{i}^{pos} x_{i}}) + m \leq \arccos({x_i^{neg} x_{i}})$.